NathanDuma/Bow-and-Arrow-64/readme.txt

 If you play using an emulator, please use the DPAD since movement of the archer depends on the sensitivity of the joystick.

+Made using the official Nintendo 64 SDK.
+This game uses the NuSystem with the sprite microcode.

 Have fun!